 The Miccosukee Indian Village celebrates how the Miccosukee Indian Tribe lived and still lives in ‘The Heart of the Florida Everglades.’
 We started off our visit with an alligator wrestling show led by Reptile Riff which totally enthralled our kids.
 He was a true showman and left us all on the edge of our seats as he wrangled the giant reptiles and explained the Miccosukee’s relationship with the alligator in the Everglades.

 Only slightly more miraculous than the fact he still had all his appendages at the end of the show was the fact that he then immediately assumed the role of tour guide.
-Riff led us through the Indian Village to meet the talented resident artisans that showcase their talents in different Miccosukee chickee huts throughout the grounds.
+Riff led us through the Indian Village to meet the talented resident artisans who showcase their talents in different Miccosukee chickee huts throughout the grounds.

 We learned about traditional art techniques demonstrated by not only Miccosukee, but other Native American tribes including woodcarving, Navajo beading and silversmithing, and Mayan beadwork.